anurag90x/flask-pundit/README.md

         return ForbiddenError, 403
 ```

-The authorize method takes 3 parameters -
+The authorize method takes 3 parameters:

 1. A record - This can be either an object or class and corresponds to a 'model' that you're doing the authorization on.

-2. A user - This is akin to the currently 'logged in' user.
-If no user object is provided, flask-pundit tries to pick either `flask.g.user` or `flask.g.current_user`, whichever is available.
-3. An action - This corresponds to the policy method that you want to invoke for doing the authorization.
-If no value is provided it defaults to `request.method.lowercase()`.
+2. An action - This corresponds to the policy method that you want to invoke for doing the authorization.
+If no value is provided it
+defaults to `request.method.lowercase()`.
 Thus in the previous snippet the `get` method of a `BlogPolicy` object would be invoked.

+3. A user - This is akin to the currently 'logged in' user.
+If no user object is provided, flask-pundit tries to pick either `flask.g.user` or
+`flask.g.current_user`, whichever is available.